JoeWroe/mars-rover-old/README.md

 **User Story 2**
 ```
-As NASA,
+As a NASA controller,
-So that we can explore a particular part of Mars,
+So that I can explore a particular part of Mars,
-We would like to be able to land a Mars Rover.
+I would like to be able to land a Mars Rover on the plateau.
 ```

 **User Story 3**